electricidea/M5StickC-TB_Display/README.md

 ## Environment:

 The files work fine with PlatformIO.
-For use with the Arduino IDE only really minor changes are required:
+For use with the Arduino IDE, point your IDE to the tb_display dir in lib
-Change main.cpp to tb_display.ino and place the .cpp .h and .ino into a directory.

 ## Changelog